Spot quiz: Is the American holiday in February:

 c) Presidents Day?

 Surprise!
-So far, the answer is (d), all of the above.
+The answer seems to be (d), all of the above.

-I’m editing a client’s calendar, which includes reference to both Canadian and American holidays.
-I double-checked this item because I’ve seen all three versions.
+While editing a client’s calendar, which included reference to both Canadian and American holidays, I double-checked this item because I’ve seen all three versions.
 It’s not in my Canadian Press Stylebook or my Canadian dictionaries.
-A search turns up every variation, but since it honours both Washington and Lincoln, it makes sense that it would be plural, “Presidents’.”
-So I turned to the place you’d think would be the definitive source of the correct usage, the official U.S. federal government web site.
+A search turned up every variation, but since it honours both Washington and Lincoln, it makes sense that it would be plural, “Presidents’.”
+So I turned to the place you’d think would be the definitive source of the correct usage, the official U.S. federal government website.